Last updated: November 18, 2025

 Common mistakes when using forex level

-For years, we stumbled by making these exact mistakes.
-Learning to avoid them and other pitfalls, such as false breakouts, will save you a lot of frustration and, frankly, a lot of money.
+Learning to avoid them and other pitfalls, such as false breakouts, will save a lot of frustration and, frankly, a lot of money.
 Let’s walk through the most common traps.

 5.1.
 Over-relying on indicator and ignoring logic